practicaldsc/study/problems/disc06/dsc80-fa23-final-q02.md

 bus['time'].apply(parse)
 ```

 Neeru wants the last line of his code to output a Series containing tuples with parsed information from the `'time'` column.
 Each tuple should have three elements: the hour, minute, and either `'am'` or `'pm'` for each time.
-For example, the first two values in the `'time'` column are `'12pm'` and `'1:15pm'`, so the first two tuplies in the Series should be: `(12, 0, 'pm')` and `(1, 15, 'pm')`.
+For example, the first two values in the `'time'` column are `'12pm'` and `'1:15pm'`, so the first two tuples in the Series should be: `(12, 0, 'pm')` and `(1, 15, 'pm')`.

 Select **all** the correct implementations of the function `parse`.
-Assume that each value in the `'time'` column starts with aone or two digits for the hour, followed by an optional colon and an optional two digits for the minute, followed by either "am" or "pm".
+Assume that each value in the `'time'` column starts with one or two digits for the hour, followed by an optional colon and an optional two digits for the minute, followed by either "am" or "pm".

 *Hint:* Calling `.groups()` on a regular expression match object returns the groups of the match as a tuple.
 For nested groups, the outermost group is returned first.
 For example:
 ```py